-a.
-Excess emissions: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping which is specifically defined, or stated to be, excess emissions by an applicable requirement)

-None required to be reported in accordance with Condition 6.1.4.
+- a.
+Excess emissions: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping which is specifically defined, or stated to be, excess emissions by an applicable requirement) - i.
+None required to be reported in accordance with Condition 6.1.4. - b.

-- b.
 Exceedances: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping that provides data in terms of an emission limitation or standard and that indicates that emissions (or opacity) do not meet the applicable emission limitation or standard consistent with the averaging period specified for averaging the results of the monitoring) - i.
-Any 12-consecutive calendar month NOx emissions that exceed the limit in Condition 3.2.1. - ii.
-Any 12-consecutive calendar month CO emissions that exceed the limit in Condition 3.2.1. - iii.
-Any 12-consecutive calendar month VOC emissions that exceed the limit in Condition 3.2.1. - iv.
-Any 3-hour average temperature in the combustion zone of the Thermal Oxidizer (Source Code TO01) that is less than the limit in Condition 3.5.2 - c.
-Excursions: (means for the purpose of this Condition and Condition 6.1.4, any departure from an indicator range or value established for monitoring consistent with any averaging period specified for averaging the results of the monitoring)
+Any measurement of NOx for the Landfill Gas Engine with ID No. ES-1, conducted in accordance with Condition 5.2.2, that exceeds the emission limit in Condition 3.4.3. - c.
+Excursions: (means for the purpose of this Condition and Condition 6.1.4, any departure from an indicator range or value established for monitoring consistent with any averaging period specified for averaging the results of the monitoring) - i.
+Any failure to follow the manufacturer's written operational and maintenance procedures for the Landfill Gas Engine with ID No. ES-1.